-18.8.6 Organisers are permitted to have optional advertising as follows:
+18.8.5 Organisers are permitted to have optional advertising as follows:

-a) On the bonnet of the car, a sticker measuring 10 x 60 cms.
+- a) On the bonnet of the car, a sticker measuring 10 x 60 cm. - b) On each side of the car, adjacent to the competition number sticker, 2 stickers measuring 15 x 25 cms.

-b) On each side of the car, adjacent to the competition number sticker, 2 stickers measuring 15 x 25 cms.
-The location of these stickers must be specified in the Supplementary Regulations.
+The location of these stickers must be specified in the supplementary regulations.